Sarasota Memorial Hospital

 Cutting-edge oncology services

-As a follow-up to its master plan, Flad assisted the Sarasota Memorial Health Care System in expanding their inpatient and surgical footprint on campus, while establishing a larger oncology presence in the community.
+As a follow-up to its strategic planning and site selection master plan, Flad assisted the Sarasota Memorial Health Care System in expanding their inpatient and surgical footprint on campus, while establishing a larger oncology presence in the community.
 In support of the Cancer Institute's vision to provide a comprehensive care continuum, the new nine-story Oncology Inpatient and Surgical Tower provides specialty programs for breast, GYN, GI/colorectal, and lung cancers, as well as prostate/GU, neuro-oncology, melanoma, and hematologic subspecialties.
 The intent of consolidating these inpatient services was an important first step on campus, and further establishes the commitment of Sarasota Memorial Hospital (SMH) to provide cutting-edge cancer care and become a destination center for cancer treatment.

 Situated on a constricted urban campus, this premier 175,000-square-foot building utilizes the hospital's infrastructure to support the facility.
 The prominent location on campus not only provides the Cancer Institute with a visible presence at the front entrance to the hospital, but also meets the system's primary goal of seamless connectivity.
 It responds to the tight floor-to-floor heights of the existing 1980s-era main building, Waldemere Tower, as well as a parking garage.
 In making these connections, the desired heights for modern healthcare and the environments included within this building are still met.
 Additional challenges of the site included ensuring the location was connected to inpatient services, supported critical operational flows, provided appropriate access off the adjacent highway to the site, and allowed for a patient-friendly, destination center environment.